How long does SEO take?

 Timescale: a few days to six months.

 Explanation: let’s assume your website doesn’t rank for you brand name (and you’ve got a distinguishable one and you haven’t named your company after an animal or a colour or something).
 Let’s also assume you’ve got prospects actively searching for you online.
-Make a few changes to the meta data on your homepage, optimise the content and resubmit for indexing, claim your google My Business page and boom – you start ranking and prospects can now quickly and easily find you.
-This is useful, as this type of traffic is likely to convert.
+Make a few changes to the meta data on your homepage, optimise the content and resubmit for indexing, claim your Google My Business profile and boom – you start ranking and prospects can now quickly and easily find you.
+This is useful, as this type of traffic is likely to convert (they’re searching fro you for a reason after all).

 The longer end of this timescale (six months) is me assuming month one of any SEO project involves technical audits and keyword research etc. Month two has been spent drafting the first batch of content.
 And month three involves you (the client) signing it off and us publishing it.
 It may be that the first few pieces of content don’t perform that well organically (though we do have a lot of success given the SEO research and creation efforts we put in) and you need to build up a critical mass over six months before you start seeing decent rankings and increased volumes of organic traffic.
 We normally find we have a few early organic winners with our content efforts and that’s where the increases in traffic come from.